tylertitsworth/5th-age-srd/Magic-Items/README.md

 ---
 # Magic Items

 There are two types of magic item.
 True magic items are permanent magic items used as loot during adventures and rewards for success.
 One-use items (mainly potions, oils, and runes) are magical treasure on which to spend hard-won gold.
-(See Loot: Treasure Rewards for notes on the wealth successful characters earn each adventure.)
+(See [Loot](../GM-Rules/Treasure.md#loot-treasure-rewards) for notes on the wealth successful characters earn each adventure.)

 ## One-Use Items